Company Logo

 Winnipeg, MB R3T 2N2

 Allowable expenses comprise honorariums for Survivors, Elders, and performers.
 However, administrative expenses like salaries for related positions (e.g. a project coordinator) or overhead are not eligible.
-Acceptable expenses also include materials, plaques, ceremonial items (such as cloth and tobacco), and other related expenses.
+Acceptable expenses also include materials, ceremonial items (such as cloth and tobacco), and other related expenses.

-Call to Action 79.3 is specific to commemoration, thus projects that focus on missing children or unmarked graves would not be eligible for a Na-mi-quai-ni-mak funds.
+Call to Action 79.3 is specific to commemoration, thus projects that focus on missing children or unmarked graves would not be eligible for Na-mi-quai-ni-mak funds.

 There is funding available for missing children or unmarked graves through Crown-Indigenous Relations and Northern Affairs.
-For more information on the Residential Schools Missing Children – community support funding.
+For more information on the Residential Schools Missing Children – community support funding, please visit their website at: https://www.rcaanc-cirnac.gc.ca/eng/1622742779529/1628608766235

 You can apply for the Community Healing Fund at any point in time.
 The current review period for these applications is 8-12 weeks from receipt.